Trump's Russian web grows with Miss Universe links

 Rob Goldstone

 Trump Jr.'s meeting with Veselnitskaya was organized with help from Rob Goldstone.
 Born in Britain, Goldstone is a former journalist and former marketing executive in the music industry.

+He has been a judge in both the Miss Universe and Miss USA beauty pageants, according to the websites of those contests, which were owned by Donald Trump for years.

-A biography of Goldstone on the Miss Universe website lists him as the founder of Oui 2 Entertainment, a company that describes itself on social media as a "boutique company offering PR, event planning and music management services."
+A biography of Goldstone on the websites for both contests lists him as the founder of Oui 2 Entertainment, a company that describes itself on social media as a "boutique company offering PR, event planning and music management services."

-Goldstone is listed as a judge in the Miss USA pageant contest, which was owned for years by Donald Trump.
-According to his biography on the Miss USA website, Goldstone's previous clients include Michael Jackson, B.B.
-King and Richard Branson.

 A post on Goldstone's Facebook page on June 9 last year -- the day of the meeting -- shows the publicist checking in to Trump Tower in New York.
 The post reads: "Preparing for a meeting."

-A photograph on his Facebook account shows Goldstone at a table with at least 12 others, including his Azerbaijani pop star client, Emin Agalarov, to his left, and President Trump on the next seat over.
-According to the post, the photograph was uploaded on June 16, 2013, in Las Vegas.
+A photograph on his Facebook account shows him at a table with his Azerbaijani pop star client Emin Agalarov, Donald Trump, and several other people.
+It is unclear when or where the photo was taken, but it was uploaded to Goldstone's account on June 16, 2013, in Las Vegas.

 In a statement to CNN, Goldstone said he was asked by Agalarov to help facilitate the meeting between Veselnitskaya and Trump Jr.

-Note: Update: This story has been updated to clarify the number of people who appeared in a photograph on Rob Goldstone's Facebook page.